Online Open-set Semi-supervised Object Detection with Dual Competing Head: Experiments

+Our method is evaluated on the COCO-Open and COCO-OpenImages datasets proposed by the pioneering work of OSSOD~\cite{liu2022open}.
+We also evaluate our method on the newly introduced COCO-VOC dataset.

-\textbf{COCO-Open.} We randomly select 20/40/60 classes as ID classes and the remaining as OOD classes in MS-COCO 2017~\cite{lin2014microsoft} dataset with 80 classes and 117k images.
-The dataset is divided into ID, MIX, and OOD sets by splitting the classes.
+\textbf{COCO-Open.} We randomly select 20/40/60 classes as ID classes and the remaining as OOD classes in the MS-COCO 2017~\cite{lin2014microsoft} dataset with 80 classes.
+The training set is divided into ID, MIX, and OOD sets by splitting the classes.
 The images in the ID set contain only instances of ID classes.
-The images in the OOD set contain only objects of OOD classes.
-And the images in the MIX set contain both objects of ID classes and OOD classes.
+The images in the OOD set contain only instances of OOD classes.
+The images in the MIX set contain both instances of ID and OOD classes.
 We then randomly sample images with annotations from the ID set as the labeled dataset.
 The rest of the ID set and other sets are combined as the open-set unlabeled dataset.
+For evaluation, we use all the images in the MS-COCO 2017 validation set but delete the annotations of OOD instances.

-\textbf{COCO-OpenImages.} Our method is also evaluated on a large-scale dataset combination with the entire MS-COCO as the labeled ID dataset and OpenImagesv5~\cite{OpenImages2} as the open-set unlabeled dataset.
+\textbf{COCO-OpenImages.} We also evaluate our method on a large-scale dataset, using the entire MS-COCO 2017 as the labeled ID dataset and OpenImagesv5~\cite{OpenImages2} as the open-set unlabeled dataset.
 OpenImagesv5 contains 1.7M images with 601 classes.
-Those classes which do not appear in MS-COCO are treated as OOD classes.
+Classes not present in MS-COCO are considered as OOD classes.
+For evaluation, we use the entire MS-COCO 2017 validation set.

+\textbf{COCO-VOC.} The Pascal-VOC 2012 dataset~\cite{everingham2010pascal} consists of 20 classes, all of which fall within the 80 classes of the COCO dataset.
+We employ the Pascal VOC training set as our labeled data and the MS-COCO training set as our unlabeled data.
+For evaluation, we use both the MS-COCO and Pascal-VOC validation sets.

+\textbf{Evaluation metrics.} We use the standard mean Average Precision (mAP) to evaluate the object detection performance and the area under the ROC curve (AUROC) to evaluate the OOD detection performance.
+To calculate AUROC for object detection, we label all detection results as either ID or OOD classes, depending on whether their IoU score with the annotations (containing only ID instances) exceeds 0.5.